Dann2021/Dann2021/README.md

 - 👋 Hi, I’m @Dann2021
-- 👀 I’m interested in la programmation, cybersécurité et IA
+- 👀 I’m interested in the programming, cybersecurity and AI
-- 🌱 I’m currently learning  à l'Université Omar Bongo
+- 🌱 I’m currently learning  UOB
-- 💞️ I’m looking to collaborate on  plusieurs projets de sciences de données et de statistiques
+- 💞️ I’m looking to collaborate on  several data science and statistics projects
 - 📫 How to reach me  instagram: 6ième_pharaon
 <!---
 Dann2021/Dann2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.